Overview

 James Dow

-James was appointed Co-Head of the Global Income Growth Team and Co-Manager of The Scottish American Investment Company PLC (SAINTS) in 2017.
-He became Manager of SAINTS when Toby Ross stepped back as Co-Manager in February 2024.
-He became a Partner in the firm from 1 May 2023.
-He joined Baillie Gifford in 2004 on the Graduate Scheme and became an Investment Manager in our US Equities Team.
-Previously, James spent three years working at The Scotsman newspaper, where he was the Economics Editor.
-He is a CFA Charterholder, graduated MA (Hons) in Economics-Philosophy from the University of St Andrews in 2000 and MSc in Development Studies from the London School of Economics in 2001.
+James is head of Global Income Growth and co-manager of the Scottish American Investment Company, as well as a member of the Portfolio Construction Group for the Sustainable Income Strategy.
+He joined Baillie Gifford in 2004 and became a partner in the firm in 2023.
+Prior to this he was an investment manager in our US Equities Team.
+Before joining the firm, he spent three years at The Scotsman, where he was economics editor.
+James is a CFA Charterholder.
+He graduated MA (Hons) in Economics and Philosophy from the University of St Andrews in 2000 and MSc in Development Studies from the London School of Economics in 2001.

 Steven Hay